AutonomousFieldRoboticsLab/afrl_bluerov/docs/teleop_howto.md

 - Connect the Joystick dongle to the remote computer.
 - If a green led is turned on, press the __mode__ button to turn it off.
 - Set the input-mode slider to `x`, NOT `d`.
 This configures the joystick to use X-input mode which let's us use the analog triggers as another set of analog axis.
-- To check if the joystick is working start `jstest /dev/input/js0` into a terminal and see if the values are changing with keypress.
+- To check if the joystick is working start `jstest /dev/input/js0` into a terminal and see if the values are changing with key-press.

 ## Running nodes in remote computer

 - Open a terminal.
-- Setup two environment variables:
+- Setup two environment variables with:

   ```
 export ROS_HOSTNAME=<remote_computer_name>
 export ROS_MASTER_URI=http://brov:11311/

   ```

 - Go into catkin workspace and activate the developer environment.
-- Start the telop node with `roslaunch bluerov_control_ros bluerov_teleop.launch`.
+- Start the teleop node with `roslaunch bluerov_control_ros bluerov_teleop.launch`.
   This should spawn an `rviz` instance showing the camera feed.
   The node also starts a bag recorder that dumps timestamped bagfile into the home directory with name prefix - `bluerov_teleop`.